-Don’t get me wrong I am all for brand awareness and completely agree that there will always be an element of the PR, marketing and advertising that we do that is not directly measurable.
-But digital and data-driven marketing gives us more insight and more analytical data that we have ever had before.
-It means we can get closer to our customers, engage them on the move and know that we have done this.
+Don’t get me wrong I am all for brand awareness and completely agree that there will always be an element of the PR, marketing, and advertising that we do that is not directly measurable.
+But digital and data-driven marketing gives us more insight and more analytical data than we have ever had before.
+It means we can get closer to our customers, engage them on the move, and know that we have done this.
 We have more control over what we know is working and can pool resources into these areas where others may be lacking.

 Digital marketing has changed the way in which companies bring their products and/or services to.
 Unlike the old channels digital allows more conversation between the brand and its customers, more feedback, and dialogue.
 Through the internet and social media instant conversations between marketers, brands and consumers are a matter of daily business.